moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 directly**: the adjustment term itself.

 The result reverses the original conjecture's orientation while confirming its spirit.
-The residual is large near the web (about 4.4 h⁻¹Mpc per particle) and it *is* organized by the local tidal frame — but it points **across** the filament axis, not along it, at every distance.
+The residual is large near the web (RMS ≈ 4.4 h⁻¹Mpc per particle along the filament axis alone; ≈ 8 h⁻¹Mpc in full 3D) and it *is* organized by the local tidal frame — but it points **across** the filament axis, not along it, at every distance.
 Physically: straight-line transport overshoots *through* forming walls and filaments; real gravity arrests that crossing.
 The correction the